-Our Board of Directors had a total of six meetings during the year ended December 31, 2021.
-Two meetings were held via video conference.
-All directors attended all meetings.
+Our Board of Directors had a total of six meetings during the year ended December 31, 2024, and all directors attended every meeting.
 Directors who are employed by the Company receive no compensation for serving as directors.

-It is our policy that directors will attend all board meetings in addition to the meetings of the committees on which they serve.
-If a director cannot attend in person, it is expected that the director attend by videoconference or teleconference when possible.
+It is our policy that directors attend all Board meetings in addition to the meetings of the committees on which they serve.
+If a director cannot attend in person, it is expected that the director will attend by video conference or teleconference when possible.
 If a director is unable to attend a meeting, prior notice is expected to be provided.

-As compensation for their service, non-employee directors may periodically receive cash, grants of stock or grants of stock options, with an exercise price equal to the fair market value of our common stock on the date of grant for up to a ten-year term.
+As compensation for their service, non-employee directors have previously received cash, grants of stock or grants of stock options, with an exercise price equal to the fair market value of our common stock on the date of grant for up to a ten-year term.
+During 2024, each non-employee Director received compensation of \$36,000 entirely in cash for their service on the Board.
+In addition, for the year ended December 31, 2024, Ms. Shunk earned \$7,500 as chairperson of the Board of Directors, Mr. Gilliam earned \$5,000 as chairperson of the Audit Committee, Dr. Wickersham earned \$3,500 as Chairperson of the Technical Committee and Dr. Ungar earned \$2,500 as Chairperson of the Stock Option and Compensation Committee (the "Compensation Committee").
 Directors are also reimbursed for all reasonable out-of-pocket expenses.
-In the year ended December 31, 2021, Ms. Shunk earned \$7,500 as chairperson of the Board of Directors.
-Mr. Gilliam earned \$5,000 as chairperson of the Audit Committee.
-Dr. Wickersham received \$3,500 as Chairperson of the Technical Committee and Dr. Ungar received \$2,500 as Chairperson of the Stock Option and Compensation Committee (the "Compensation Committee").
-In addition, for their service on the board, each non-employee director received \$20,000 and 1,833 shares of our common stock.

-It is our expectation that all nominees of the Board of Directors will attend the 2022 Annual Meeting of Shareholders.
-Four members of our Board of Directors were present at our 2021 Annual Meeting of Shareholders.
+It is our expectation that all nominees of the Board of Directors will attend the 2025 Annual Meeting of Shareholders.
+Five members of our Board of Directors were present at our 2024 Annual Meeting of Shareholders.